Pan Roasted Eggplant and Mushrooms with Miso Butter

 Leftover Strategy

 Store leftovers in an airtight container for up to 3 days.
-Reheat in a hot skillet to restore the texture, spoon them over rice or toast for a quick second meal, or simmer them in stock and blend lightly for a simple, savory soup.
+Reheat in a hot skillet to bring back the edges, then serve extra vegetables over rice, greens, or toast.

 Make It Yours